 MSI STEM Pathways – 100 points

-Essay 1: What STEM-related field of study/degree would you like to study?
-What made you want to pursue it? – 15 pts
+Essay 1: What STEM-related classes or degree would you like to study?
+What interests you about it? – 15 pts

 Essay 2: We think NASA is pretty awesome.
 What makes you interested in NASA, commercial space or the ISS? – 20 pts

 Essay 3: How will this scholarship impact your academic or career pathways (beyond financial support)? – 20 pts

 Essay 4: Describe any STEM-related extra-curricular activities in which you have participated (e.g., clubs, teams, camps, mentoring, jobs, internships, etc.) that may have prepared you to fulfill your scholarship requirements. – 15 pts

 Awardees are required to complete the following in order to receive funding:

 Fall Semester 2022: 2 Requirements

 Awardees are required to attend a fall semester webinar featuring a NASA expert and an NC Space Grant staff member.
 During the information session awardees will hear about opportunities for future NC Space Grant scholarships, fellowships and internships.

 Awardees are required to apply to NASA’s Fellowships and Internships program in order to experience applying for an internship with NASA.
 Students shall send a screenshot of their submitted application via email to the NC Space Grant contact listen below by December 15, 2022 as verification.
 Please note that should an internship be awarded to the student, it is not a binding commitment.
 If awarded, the student should discuss funding for the experience with NC Space Grant.
 Note: Receipt of MSI STEM Pathways Scholarship funds is not contingent upon successfully obtaining a NASA internship, since offers are dependent on the NASA selection process.
 Rather, NC Space Grant values the experience of applying for NASA Internships – you never know unless you try!